plblum/jivs/README.md

 ### Configuring a validation rule in Jivs

 You build validation rules using the Condition concept.
 A Condition simply packages a function to evaluate data together with a few other properties.
+Here is its interface:
 ```ts
 interface ICondition {
     Evaluate(valueHost, valueHostResolver): ConditionEvaluateResult;